Heavy Industry Work Accidents and Injuries

 Injuries on the job in steel, oil drilling, mining, and shipbuilding, and other heavy industries

 Heavy industry workers are particularly vulnerable to accidents on the job.
-Heavy industries can include steel workers, oil drilling, mining, and shipbuilding, among others.
+Heavy industries can include steel workers, oil drilling, mining, and shipbuilding, as well as many others.
 Many times, when a heavy industry worker has an accident, the injuries can be catastrophic.
 How do heavy industry accidents compare to injuries in other occupations?

-With the Valley’s focus on industry, heavy industry accidents are common in our area.
+With the Shenandoah Valley’s focus on industry, heavy industry accidents are common in our area.
 When heavy industrial accidents occur in factories, on building sites, in shipyards or on the railroad, their consequences can be devastating.
-Mechanical malfunction is frequently one of the primary causes of heavy industry accidents.
+Mechanical malfunction or human error are frequently primary causes of heavy industry accidents.

 Workers’ comp in the heavy industry sector works much the same as for other sectors, except the injuries are often more severe.
 In heavy industry, the person injured must have been an employee and the accident must have occurred while he or she was working.
 Usually, for heavy industry workers’ comp accidents, the accident happens while the employee is engaged in carrying out his job duties.
 This is an important component for Virginia workers’ compensation.